Christmas dinner: Philippines

 Christmas dinner in the Philippines is called Noche Buena following Hispanic custom, and is held towards midnight of 24 December.
 This usually comes after the entire family has attended the late evening Mass called the Misa de Gallo ("Mass of the Rooster").
 The centerpiece of the Noche Buena is often the hamón, which is usually a cured leg of pork.
 This is usually served with queso de bola, literally a ball of edam cheese covered in red wax.
 Other ubiquitous dishes are pasta and, for dessert, fruit salad.
 The dinner would usually be accompanied by tsokolate or hot cocoa, made with pure, locally grown cacao beans.
 Some families prefer tsokolate prepared from tablea or pressed cocoa powder tablets that are either pure or slightly sweetened.
 Most of the foods served on Noche Buena are fresh and usually prepared the day of Christmas Eve.

-Middle-class and affluent families tend to prepare sumptuous feasts which may include any of the following: lechón or spit-roasted pig; lumpia; escabeche; adobo; rellenong manok or stuffed chicken; roast turkey; mechado (beef stew); kaldereta (spicy beef stew); paella; and other traditional fiesta dishes.
+Middle-class and affluent families tend to prepare sumptuous feasts.
 Less well-off families would opt for a more economical Noche Buena; the organising of even a simple gathering despite financial difficulties reflects the paramount importance in Filipino culture of familial (and, by extension, communal) unity.